 - Arrive at 50 Oak St and check in with security to gain access to the building.

-- Check in at the Admissions table on the cafe level.
+- Check in with the admissions team at the welcome table on the café level.

 - Warm up in your designated warm up room.

-- Arrive 15 minutes before your audition time at the designated performance hall (there will be a small warm up room there).
+- Arrive 15 minutes before your audition time at the designated audition space.

 - After your first selection, the panel will then choose the additional material that they would like to hear.